-The video submissions that are chosen as winners for this film competition will be used by Hospice of Waterloo Region as an educational resource in our efforts to engage the community in a conversation about death and dying.
-The organization may also use the video submissions to further promote the work of Hospice of Waterloo Region.
+The video submissions that are chosen as winners for this film competition will be used by Hospice Waterloo Region for marketing and promotion.
+The video may also be used in community presentations and activities to educate and engage the community in conversations about death, dying and bereavement.

 Why are you planning to interview filmmakers?

-Hospice of Waterloo Region and the Grand River Film Festival will share these videos with the public through our social media platforms to bring awareness and engagement in the community.
+Hospice of Waterloo Region and GRFF will be sharing these interviews with the public through our social media platforms to bring awareness and engage in the community in the process!

-If there is a specific reason you do not wish to participate in this aspect, please contact firstname.lastname@example.org.
+If there is a specific reason you do not wish to participate in this aspect, please contact Alexandra Allen, the Community Relations Manager, at Hospice of Waterloo Region: firstname.lastname@example.org.

 The Commons Studio, one of The Working Centre’s Community Tools projects, encourages community filmmaking through the sharing of skills, knowledge, equipment & resources.

 Ed Video was initiated by four graduates of the University of Guelph Fine Arts program.
 They felt the need, as professional artists, for a community video resource centre.
 They aimed to provide access to equipment, as well as a catalyst for creative activity in the community.

 As we often use many different terms about death, dying and bereavement, please review these terms on death, dying, and bereavement to assist you: